houndci/hound/README.md

 for style guide violations.

 Supported languages:
+- Bash
+- Elixir
+- Go
+- HAML
 - JavaScript
+  - CoffeeScript
   - TypeScript
+- Markdown
-- CoffeeScript
+- PHP
-- Go
+- Python
 - Ruby
+  - ERB
-- Elixir
+- Sass / SCSS
 - Swift
-- SCSS
-- HAML
-- ERB
-- Markdown
-- Bash

 If you have questions about the service, see [Help] or email [hello@houndci.com].